anotherkaizhang/MGPMS/README.md

 - 'num_obs_values': list of N integers (dtype = int32),
 - 'rnn_grid_times': list of N vectors, vector of time points at which the values need to be imputed (dtype = float64),
 - 'num_rnn_grid_times': length of rnn_grid_times (dtype = int32),
+Check out the Jupyter Notebook `fastPC Demo` to see a demonstration of the functionality.

+The folder 'data' contains one small dataset for demonstration purposes.

+### Running

+Run `mgp-ms.py` to run MGP-MS, you can custermize parameters and your own dataset(s).